Kailyn Lowry's Baby Daddy Has Been Seen On #TeenMom2?

 “The father is a friend [Kailyn Lowry] was briefly dating,” the reality star’s publicist, Casi Densmore-Koon, explained to the outlet.
 “This was Kail’s choice and she is 100% happy.
 Kail can’t wait to welcome the new addition to her family this summer.”

-During a scene from Teen Mom 2 Season 6A, Kailyn Lowry was seen discussing the idea of more children with her then-husband Javi Marroquin and infamously told him she was done having kids.
+During a scene from Teen Mom 2 Season 6A, Kailyn Lowry was seen discussing the idea of more children with her then-husband, Javi Marroquin, and infamously told him she was done having kids.
 As she explained on the show, she preferred to focus her energy and attention on her career, not more children.
 A short time later, Lowry confirmed plans for divorce as Marroquin was deployed in Qatar.

-While Kailyn Lowry appeared completely against the idea of having more children just one year ago, she conceived her third child with Lopez months later and is due to give birth to her third child sometime this summer.
+While Kailyn Lowry appeared completely against the idea of having more children just one year ago, she conceived her third child with Lopez months later, and is due to give birth to the child sometime this summer.

-Now, as Kailyn Lowry and her co-stars film Teen Mom 2 Season 8, fans are wondering if Chris Lopez will be seen alongside the reality star and her other baby daddies, Jo Rivera and Javi Marroquin.
+Now, as Kailyn Lowry and her co-stars film Teen Mom 2 Season 8, fans are wondering if Chris Lopez will be seen alongside the reality star and the other fathers of her children, Jo Rivera and Javi Marroquin.

 Chris Lopez Reacts To Kailyn Lowry Outing Him As Her Baby Daddy — See Hilarious Tweet https://t.co/v6CfUa26CS pic.twitter.com/XtXr0P1NGr